Nondominated-Solution-based Multi-objective Greedy Sensor Selection for Optimal Design of Experiments: Problem and Algorithm

-In the present study, the number of reserved sets of sensors in each step is fixed to $L_{\rm{\max}}$.
-Thus, the nondominated sorting is terminated when the number of sensor sets assigned to fronts reaches or exceeds $L_{\rm{\max}}$ in order to prevent an explosive increase of candidates.
+In the present study, the number of reserved sets in each step is fixed to $L_{\rm{\max}}$.
+Thus, the nondominated sorting is terminated when the number of sets assigned to fronts reaches or exceeds $L_{\rm{\max}}$ and an explosive increase of candidates is prevented.
 The nondominated sorting can also be terminated when the rank of fronts to be checked reaches a predefined number, or it can continue until all candidates are assigned to fronts.
-In addition, the mechanism of crowding distance is incorporated when selecting the required number of sensor sets from the nondominated solutions.
-Crowding distance, the relative distances of each solution in the front, is often used in algorithms for solving MOPs.
-The diversity of nondominated solutions was reported to be maintained by using this mechanism\cite{deb2002fast}.
-If the total number of sensor sets assigned to fronts exceeds $L_{\rm{\max}}$ when the nondominated sorting is terminated, then the required number of sensor sets needs to be selected from the last front.
-In the present study, the sets of sensors with infinite crowding distance, which indicates that the value of either the D-, A- and E-optimal indices of the sensor set is highest or lowest, are preferentially selected, and sensor sets randomly selected from the remaining candidates are added until the number of sensor sets reaches $L_{\rm{\max}}$.
+In addition, a candidate selection approach based on crowding distance is incorporated when selecting the required number of sets from the nondominated solutions.
+The crowding distance, relative distance of each solution in a front, is often used in algorithms for solving MOPs.
+The diversity of nondominated solutions was reported to be maintained by using this approach\cite{deb2002fast}.
+If the total number of sets assigned to fronts exceeds $L_{\rm{\max}}$ when the nondominated sorting is terminated, then the required number of sets needs to be selected from the last front.
+The crowding distance of each set in the last front is computed, and then as many sets as required are selected in descending order of the crowd distance.
+The crowding distance takes infinite values for sets that minimize or maximize any of objective functions in the last front.
+The sets that do not minimize and maximize any objective functions are assigned to finite crowding distance values.
+For details of the crowding distance, see \cite{deb2002fast}.
+The order of the selection is not seriously considered among sets with infinite values of the crowding distance.
+In the present study, we firstly select sets that minimize (maximize) any of objective functions for minimization (maximization) problems so that the NMG method becomes a relaxed greedy method that is defined later.
+The relaxed greedy method has a preferable characteristic for optimization problems of monotone submodular or supermodular objective functions.